rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ---
 title: 'What breed is that puppy?
 Dog breed classification using Convolutional Neural Networks and Transfer Learning'
 subtitle: 'How to exploit Convolutional Neural Networks and Transfer Learning in Keras for building an image recognition model that can distinguish a chihuahua from a pug'
 summary: In what follows, I'll show how to build a dog breed classifier with Keras and Tensorflow using Convolutional Neural Networks.
-The model is aimed at classifying dog images belonging to 2 particular breeds: Chihuahua and pug.
-In order to cope with the small amount of traning data, the model exploits three main techniques real time data augmentation during training, Transfer Learning and fine tuning.
-The obtained model achieves a classification accuracy of about 93% on test images.
+date: 2020-11-28T00:00:00Z
+draft: false
+math: true
 disable_comments: true
 markup: kramdown
+lastmod: 2020-11-28T00:00:00Z
 authors:
 - admin
 tags: